Upper Back Pain or

 - Herniated disc

 - Degenerative disc disease

 Certain lifestyle habits can contribute to upper back pain as well.
 These can include:

 Each case is different.
-For some, upper back pain can be contributed to something as simple as an old mattress, the wrong type of shoes or carrying a lighter purse.
+For some, upper back pain can be contributed to something as simple as an old mattress, the wrong type of shoes or carrying a heavier purse.